Building A First Aid Kit Perfect for Camping and Travel

 Recently we were on a hike and came across a 5 ft copperhead sunbathing on our path.
 Now obviously this wasn’t the first poisonous snake we’ve crossed on our treks nor will it be our last, but at the time of this particular incident, we didn’t have our first aid kit.

-After safely getting around the snake, we started to reflect on what would have happened had one of us been bitten considering we were quite a few miles away from our vehicle and had limited cell service.
+After safely getting around the snake, we started to reflect on what would have happened had one of us gotten bit considering we were quite a few miles away from our vehicle and had limited cell service.
 We also realized that others, like us, may go hiking or camping unprepared or underprepared for medical emergencies.
 So, we made a list of everything you need (plus a few extras) to help DIY your first aid kit.

 Treating & Cleaning Wounds

 Sterile dressing pads: Helpful for larger cuts or scrapes that can’t be covered by the typical bandage. ($4)

 Gauze: To keep the sterile dressing pad in place. ($5)

 Adhesive first aid tape: To keep the gauze wrapped up tightly. ($5)

 Adhesive bandages: Obviously this one seems like a no-brainer, but it’s important to carry an assortment of various sizes for blisters, small scrapes, and cuts. ($5)